Practicing Tips for Beginning Students

 Short, frequent practices -

-With beginning students the songs are pretty short, and so will their practices be.
-Several quick practices throughout the week will be more beneficial than one or two long practices.
-Visiting the concepts frequently helps with retention, and quick practices keeps any frustration to a minimum so they are having fun at the instrument.
+Several short practices throughout the week will be more beneficial than one or two super long practices.
+Visiting the concepts frequently helps with retention, and keeps any frustration to a minimum.
 Know that you don't have to check off every single assignment at every single practice.
-Some days you might play through your song assignments, other days you might play the included game, some days you might improvise or play one of our rote memory pieces.
+Some days you might play through your song assignments or tackle a challenging piece, other days you might play the included game, some days you might improvise or play one of our rote memory pieces.
 It all counts as practice, and helps your piano kid learn to love playing the piano.
-I don't like prescribing a set amount of time, but as a rough guide I will suggest student practice 3 times their age (so a 3 year old student would practice 9 minutes, a 4 year old for 12 minutes, a 5 year old for 15 minutes, etc).
-With a song or two and a game or other off the bench activity, this is very do-able.
+I'm hesitant to prescribe a set amount of time for practice because effective practice is more important than running through things until a timer goes off.
+But as a rough guide I will suggest student practice 3 times their age (so a 3 year old student would practice 9 minutes, a 4 year old for 12 minutes, a 5 year old for 15 minutes, etc).
+Even with very young students, if you do a song or two and a game or other off the bench activity, this can be very do-able.

 Get off the Bench -